 Senate Bill No. introduced by J. Trebas aims to revise the appraisal process for centrally assessed property in Montana.
-The bill amends Section 15-23-102 of the Montana Code Annotated (MCA) to establish a procedure for situations where the Department of Revenue and the property owner cannot agree on hiring a particular independent appraiser.
-If an agreement cannot be reached, the Department is required to select a qualified independent appraiser and cover the costs of the appraisal.
-The Department will then consider the appraisal results, with the option to accept or modify them.
-If modifications are made, the property owner must receive a copy of the original appraisal prior to any changes.
+The bill amends Section 15-23-102 of the Montana Code Annotated (MCA) to establish a requirement for a qualified independent appraiser when the Department of Revenue and the property owner cannot agree on hiring a specific appraiser.
+If an agreement is not reached, the Department will select a qualified independent appraiser and cover the appraisal costs.
+The Department will then consider the appraisal results, with the option to accept or modify them, and must provide the property owner with a copy of the original appraisal if modifications are made.

-Additionally, the bill includes provisions for a delayed effective date, with the act set to take effect on January 1, 2026, and it will apply to property tax years beginning after December 31, 2025.
-This legislative change aims to streamline the appraisal process and ensure transparency and fairness in property assessments.
+Additionally, the bill includes provisions for a delayed effective date, stating that it will take effect on January 1, 2026, and will apply to property tax years beginning after December 31, 2025.
+This legislative change aims to enhance the fairness and transparency of the appraisal process for property owners and the Department of Revenue.

 Statutes affected: